DA_CoreItem

 Then there's the optional actor to spawn when the item is dropped, or in some cases equipped.
 These can be destroyed and created frequently, so it shouldn't really be trusted with a lot of gameplay logic.
 This should be treated as just the "visual representation" of your item.

-Struct objects are created during StartComponent and are tied to the item until the item is destroyed.
+• Creation: Item Instances are created during StartComponent and remain tied to the item until the item is destroyed, unless you enable ConstructOnRequest.
+Then it will only be constructed when you call GetItemsInstance.

 # Performance

-Constructing these objects is cheap, but if you plan on using hundreds of these, the small cost can pile up.
+• Constructing these ItemInstance's is cheap, but if you plan on using hundreds of these, the small cost can pile up.
+I highly recommend leaving the ConstructOnRequest option set to true.
 The main worry you might need to consider is the garbage collector.
 The developers of Hogwarts Legacy had this problem where they abused instanced objects that the garbage collector would cause hitches, though I am not sure as to how many objects they were making.

-I suggest only making these objects for items that actually need it.
+I suggest only making these instances for items that actually need it.